ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

                         paramId);
 ```

-Command-line arguments passed to Ballerina programs and inputs received through service resources are considered tainted.
+Command-line arguments passed to Ballerina programs and inputs received through service resources are considered as tainted.
 Additionally, return values of certain functions are marked with the `@tainted` annotation to denote that the resulting value should be considered as untrusted data.

 For example, the `select` remote method of the java:jdbc client connector highlighted above returns a `@tainted table<record {}>|Error`.
 This means that any value read from a database is considered as untrusted.

-When Ballerina compiler can determine that a function is returning tainted data without tainted data being passed in as parameters to that function, it is required to annotate the function's return type as `@tainted` or the function author have to explicitly clean up the data before returning.
-For instance if you are to read from the database and return that result, you either need to annotate that functions return type as @tainted or you have to clean up and makesure the returned data is not tainted.
+When the Ballerina compiler can determine that a function is returning tainted data without tainted data being passed in as parameters to that function, it is required to annotate the function's return type as `@tainted`.
+If not, the function author has to clean up the data before returning.
+For instance, if you are to read from the database and return that result, you either need to annotate that function's return type as @tainted or you have to clean up and make sure the returned data is not tainted.

 ### Securely using tainted data with security-sensitive parameters